pluralsight/guides/draft/python/d/article.md

 ```

-Next import your packages: BeautifulSoup and urllib.
+Next import your packages: BeautifulSoup and Requests.

 ```
 import bs4, requests